 […].
 Always write comments for these ambiguous declarations […]!”

 I wish to comment without rating: I deem this an important idea but also a tricky one, for it involves making assumptions about what fellow developers know.
 For beginners we could need to comment everything, for some experts truly nothing.

-Gabriel Song: “Guidelines improve consistency among code by multiple authors better readability and collaboration.”
+Gabriel Song: “Guidelines improve consistency among code by multiple authors [which leads to] better readability and collaboration.”

 This hits close to an opening point in The Little Book of HTML/CSS Coding Guidelines: “The major, direct benefit of coding guidelines is improved consistency.
 Why?
 Because with comprehensive coding guidelines all code gets formatted the same way.”

 Shay Cojocaru: “Consistency among team members and keeping concerns separated.”

 Sophie Céline: “Most important lesson for me was keeping code well structured and as clean, short and simple as possible.”